Home > Group Courses > DIY Lighting Tutorial

 Even fancier, photography stores sell all sorts of lights made specifically for photography such as those with dimmers and other optional accessories like umbrellas and soft boxes.

-Flash: Start with turning your on-camera's flash off.
+: Start with turning your on-camera's flash off.
 This because the quality of light of the flash and its frontal direction can cause blinding reflections and it can look unflattering.
 Furthermore, on-camera flashes often lack the power to fully light the image adequately.

 Notes: Strobes and Flashes are the lighting of choice for professional photography studios as they have more power which equates to more flexibility in lighting effects, can be manipulated by a wide range of accessories, and they produce 'white light' among other advantages.

-4- Studio Lighting setup
+4- Studio Lighting setup - Direction of light

 To cancel out harsh reflections, place the light/s on the side to the product at 45 to 90 degree angle.
 Note that angled light is also used to bring out texture.